 Since United basic economy passengers are only allowed one personal item on board — so, one piece of luggage small enough to fit under your seat — I had to pack efficiently.
 Fortunately, for a warm-weather weekend trip, that’s not too hard.
 I packed:

-I used the Tortuga packable duffle bag and even had some extra room to spare.
-However, this takes some skills.
+The Outbreaker Laptop Backpack is the perfectly sized personal item with plenty of room for your laptop and enough space for a couple of days worth of clothes.
+However, packing in just a personal item takes some skills.
 If you’re not a light packer, test it out on a shorter trip before committing to something longer.

 Pain score: 5/5

 When I first bought the ticket, I wondered if I’d be able to circumvent the shit-seat assignment by checking in as soon as the flight opened online check-in.
 However, there was one major issue with this: